knaidu/problem-solving/trees/lca_without_parent_pointers.md

 # LCA without parent pointers
-Given the root of a binary tree, and 2 odes, determine the LCA.
-Note: The nodes do not have parent pointers
+Given the root of a binary tree, and 2 nodes, determine the LCA.
+Note: The nodes do not have parent pointers.

 ## Solution
 - Use a recursive solution